jmckaskill/luaffi/README.txt

 - Not all metamethods work with lua 5.1 (eg char* + number).
 This is due to the way metamethods are looked up with mixed types in Lua 5.1.
 If you need this upgrade to Lua 5.2 or use boxed numbers (uint64_t and uintptr_t).
+- All bitfields are treated as unsigned (does anyone even use signed bitfields?).
+Note that "int s:8" is unsigned on unix x86/x64, but signed on windows.

 Todo
 ----
-- Bitfields
-- Fastcall
-- Variable sized arrays and structs using [?]
 - Lua function callbacks
 - static const int
 - C++ classes (excluding inline c++ functions)
 - All the various gcc and msvc attributes
-- Finish and test windows X64 and OSX support
+- Finish and test OSX support
 - ffi.metatable

 How it works